 5. Compress production cycles

 At some companies, it used to take two months or longer to get draft content and pass it through production and design.
 As with the approvals process, that kind of delay kills topicality and ensures that those brands will always bring up the rear in the race to get noticed.
-Leading companies, on the other hand, are benefiting from their investments in better content production systems.
+Leading companies, on the other hand, are benefiting from their investments in better content engine systems.
 But they have also created frameworks and templates that allow them to create content that is on brand, consistent in its tone and approach and ready-made for rapid publication.

 6. Adopt a multi-speed model

 Companies need to develop an ambidextrous approach to their content marketing.
-The chart shows how companies can establish a multi-speed content model that combines a continuous flow of short-form commentary and points of view with more strategic thought leadership investments.
+The chart in our ebook shows how companies can establish a multi-speed content model that combines a continuous flow of short-form commentary and points of view with more strategic thought leadership investments.
 Those strategic pieces might be more challenging to plan now, but brands that invest now to develop longer-term thought leadership will be well positioned to help their clients navigate recovery and their return to growth.

 To find out more about how the crisis is changing the direction of thought leadership, including access to our thought leadership measurement framework and how to apply it within your organisation, download the complete ebook here.